• Skip to main content

 1. To transfer files easily

-This is the primary reason people used ZIP files in the past. isn’t as obvious with one file, but if you choose to ZIP 20 files, including folders with files, you now have a single archive that contains everything.
+This is the primary reason people used ZIP files in the past.
+It isn’t as obvious with one file, but if you choose to ZIP 20 files, including folders with files, you now have a single archive that contains everything.
 When extracted, the files are back to their original state and location.
 This is convenient whether you’re uploading the ZIP file to the cloud, sending it through e-mail, copying it to a flash drive, external HDD, or even to another partition on your computer.

 2. To save space through compression